|NOTE 1:Basis of Presentation and Summary of Significant Accounting and Reporting Policies

-Genetics Revenue – Aspira GenetiX: Under ASC 606, the Company’s genetics revenue is recognized upon completion of the Aspira GenetiX test and delivery of results to the physician based on estimates of amounts that will ultimately be realized.
-In determining the amount of revenue to be recognized for a delivered test result, the Company considers factors such as payment history and amount, payer coverage, whether there is a reimbursement contract between the payer and the Company, and any developments or changes that could impact reimbursement.
-These estimates require significant judgment by management as the Company has limited experience with such factors relating to Aspira GenetiX.
+Genetics Revenue – Aspira GenetiX: Under ASC 606, the Company’s genetics revenue was recognized upon completion of the Aspira GenetiX test and delivery of results to the physician based on estimates of amounts that would ultimately be realized.
+In determining the amount of revenue to be recognized for a delivered test result, the Company considered factors such as payment history and amount, payer coverage, whether there was a reimbursement contract between the payer and the Company, and any developments or changes that could impact reimbursement.
+These estimates required significant judgment by management as the Company has limited experience with such factors relating to Aspira GenetiX.

 Research and Development Costs

 Research and development costs are expensed as incurred.
 Research and development costs consist primarily of payroll and related costs, materials and supplies used in the development of new products, and fees paid to third parties that conduct certain research and development activities on behalf of the Company.
 In addition, acquisitions of assets to be consumed in research and development, with no alternative future use, are expensed as incurred as research and development costs.
 Software development costs incurred in the research and development of new products are expensed as incurred until technological feasibility is established.

 Costs incurred in filing, prosecuting and maintaining patents (principally legal fees) are expensed as incurred and recorded within general and administrative expenses on the Consolidated Statements of Operations.
 Such costs aggregated to approximately $410,000 and $202,000 for the years ended December 31, 2022 and 2021, respectively.